 A \emph{liquidity provider} (LP) is an agent who invests in a CFMM by loaning tokens to its liquidity pools.
 LPs expect to profit from trading fees, and typically receive governance rights over the CFMM.

-For an AMM holding $x_\usd$ dollars and $x_\eur$ euros, a \emph{trade} is a pair $\delta_\usd,\delta_\eur$ such that
+For an AMM holding $x_\usd$ dollars and $x_\eur$ euros, a \emph{trade} is a pair $(\delta_\usd, \delta_\eur)$ such that

-This equation means if a trader sends $\delta_\usd$ dollars to the AMM, then it receives $\delta_\eur$ euros in return, where $\delta_\eur$ is chosen so as to leave the AMM's liquidity unchanged.
+Thus, if a trader sends $\delta_\usd$ dollars to the AMM, it receives $\delta_\eur$ euros in return, where $\delta_\eur$ is chosen so that the liquidity remains unchanged.
 Formally, the AMM's possible states under trading correspond to a \emph{level set} of $F$:

 where the liquidity $k$ remains constant for the duration of the trade.